- Advocacy is a very noble profession which demands knowledge and assertiveness.

 But if you go for a private institute, the whole integrated course may cost you 50,000 to 5 lacs INR depending on the course and college.

-How does one enter this profession?
+How does one become an Advocate?

 After 12th, the student is required to appear for the Common Law Admission Test (CLAT).
 Students from all streams – Science, Commerce and Arts can give the CLAT.
 CLAT is conducted for admission to National Law Universities (NLUs) and various other institutions.
 Through CLAT, students are admitted in Integrated L.L.B and L.L.M courses.